 - Face masks should be changed when saturated from condensation build up from breathing or after you believe your mask has become contaminated.

 General Guidance for Respiratory Etiquette and Prevention

-Face masks are not a substitute for other infection control efforts, such as washing your hands and social distancing.
+Face masks are not a substitute for other infection control efforts, such as getting vaccinated, washing your hands and social distancing.
 Masks may be effective in reminding others to respect social distancing guidelines.

 - Avoid close contact with people who are sick.

 - Wash your hands often with soap and water for at least 20 seconds, especially after going to the bathroom; before eating; and after blowing your nose, coughing or sneezing.

 - If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol.
 Always wash hands with soap and water if your hands are visibly dirty.

 - Avoid touching your eyes, nose and mouth, even if you are wearing a mask.

 - Cover your cough or sneeze with a tissue, then throw the tissue in the trash.